dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

   tables and indexes will be added in a future release of SimpleDBM.

 * Table structures are limited in the type of columns you can have.
-At present Varchar, DateTime, Number and Integer types are supported.
+At present Varchar, Varbinary, DateTime, Number, Integer and Long types are supported.
 More data types will be available in a future release of SimpleDBM.

 * Null columns cannot be indexed.